vovcruxanda/Curs_frontend/Tea-site/readme.md

 # Tea Site Project

 In this project we had to match the presentated template by our teacher and verify our accumulated skills.
-Firstly i didn't understand this and started my own project so... here wil be presentated both of them.
+Firstly, i didn't understand this and started my own project so... here wil be presented both of them.

 ## Project Teacher Template

 ## Home Page

-The site have a very simple menu that is undelined as it is visible in the image below.
+The site have a very simple menu that is underlined as it is visible in the image below.
 Also there is a simple logo and a cover image with the mission of this tea factory.

 ![Homepage Preview](./img/home.png)